Accounts Receivable Aging Report

 Once you have prepared an aging report, you'll be able to monitor late-paying customers and their outstanding dues.
 This will then make it easier for you to take the next action, whether to send a follow-up invoice or withhold your services till the dues are cleared.

-How Can An Aging Report Help Your Business?
+How Can an Aging Report Help Your Business?

 Here are 5 ways an aging report can help maintain your company's finances and stay on top of your cash flow.